Private prosecution: New Zealand

 Private prosecutions remain legal in New Zealand.

 Philippines

 Private prosecutors in the Philippines are private attorneys that work with police and public prosecutors to help bring criminal cases.
-They often work to get the location of a trial moved to more neutral court, outside of the influence of local power brokers, and to prepare the necessary legal petitions and other documents.
+They often work to get the location of a trial moved to a more neutral court, outside the influence of local power brokers, and to prepare the necessary legal petitions and other documents.
 They also help to look after the victim's family and keep media and public attention focused on the case.

 Private prosecutors can be involved in cases in front of the national anti-corruption court the Sandiganbayan.

 Singapore

-A private prosecution is brought by a private individual if want to seek redress for a wrong they believe has been done to them.
+A private prosecution is brought by a private individual who wishes to seek redress for a wrong they believe has been done to them.
 That individual would have to first file a complaint with a Magistrate at the State Courts.
-If the person does not have a lawyer, it can be that individual may conduct the prosecution themselves.
+If the person does not have a lawyer, that individual may conduct the prosecution themselves.